Raraph84/Infinite-Minecraft-Players-POC/README.md

 ### Proxy plugin

-You can import `proxy-plugin/` into an IDE like IntelliJ and import the libs in `proxy-plugin/libs/` :
+You can import `proxy-plugin/` into an IDE like IntelliJ as a Maven project :

--   BungeeCord jar as provided
--   Java websocket as compile

-Then build the jar and replace it in `proxy/plugins/`
+Then run the default Maven goal and replace the jar in `proxy/plugins/` by the one you built in `proxy-plugins/target`

 ### Server plugin